Image of business people looking at targets and graphs

 Setting targets and monitoring your progress against the those targets does help keep your business on track!

 It is not rocket science I know but having a goal for your annual turnover, and splitting it down into months means that you have 12 chances to aim for a target which will improve your sales figure this year.
+Don’t just hope that the business will grow, you may need support to get where you want to go.

 Have a look mid month and see if you need to make a huge push to get the work done this month, rather than letting the sales and the work spill into next month.
 Having this monthly target really focuses your mind each month which will keep you heading in the right direction.